idaholab/mastodon/doc/content/examples/example5b.md

-# Example 5b: Dynamic response of a simplified 1D model of Nuclear Power Plant  with mesh generated using BeamMeshGenerator.
+# Example 5b: Dynamic response of a simplified 1D model of a nuclear power plant  with mesh generated using BeamMeshGenerator.

 ## Model

-This example demonstrates the use of [BeamMeshGenerator](source/index.md) to create a 1D line model of the simplified stick model of a nuclear power plant taken from the SASSI2000 user manual [citet:sassiuser2006], described in [Example 5a](examples/example5a).
-The rotations of the stick model is restrained at the base and the same input acceleration time history as shown in [Example 5a](examples/example5a) is applied at the base of the structure.
+This example demonstrates the use of [BeamMeshGenerator](source/index.md) to create a 1D line model of the simplified stick model of a nuclear power plant taken from the SASSI2000 user manual [!citet](sassiuser2006), described in [Example 5a](examples/example5a).
+The base-mat is not modeled and the rotations of the stick model are restrained at the base and the same input acceleration time history as shown in [Example 5a](examples/example5a) is applied at the base of the structure.
 The dynamic responses thus obtained are compared with the dynamic responses obtained from input file which imports a mesh file generated using [Cubit](https://cubit.sandia.gov/).

 !listing examples/ex05b/beam_constraint.i